Padosan: Plot

-Bhola, an innocent young man lives with his maternal uncle (Mama) Kunwar Pratap Singh.
-Bhola is enraged at Pratap Singh who has been searching for a girl to marry despite his wife being alive.
+Bhola is an innocent young man who lives with his maternal uncle (Mama) Kunwar Pratap Singh.
+Bhola is enraged at Pratap Singh who has been searching for a girl to marry, even though his wife is alive.
 Angry, he leaves his uncle's house and moves in to live with his Aunt (Pratap's wife).
 There, he finds a beautiful neighbour Bindu and falls in love with her.
 Bindu however, gets annoyed by Bhola and refutes his advances.
-Vidyapati, who is a singer and theater actor and Bhola's friend and mentor comes to his rescue and spies on Bindu.
+Vidyapati aka Guru, who is a singer and theater actor and Bhola's friend and mentor comes to his rescue and spies on Bindu.

-Bindu tolerates advances of her South Indian music teacher Master Pillai / Masterji.
-Vidyapathi realizes that Bindu loves music and that is the reason for her closeness with Master Pillai.
+Bindu tolerates advances of her South Indian music teacher Master Pillai aka Masterji.
+Guru realizes that Bindu loves music and that is the reason for her closeness with Masterji.
 He tries to teach Bhola to sing but fails miserably.
 Inspired by dubbed songs, he devises an idea and asks Bhola to mimic the lyrics to songs while he does the real singing in the background himself.
-Their plan to impress Bindu succeeds and Bindu slowly starts falling for Bhola, much to the chagrin of Pillai.
+Their plan to impress Bindu succeeds and Bindu slowly starts falling in love with Bhola, much to the chagrin of Masterji.

 When singing at Bindu's birthday party, one of her friends becomes suspicious at Bhola's voice.
 She leads Bindu to discover Bhola's fake act.
 It makes Bindu angry and in a fit of rage, she agrees to the marriage proposal of Kunwar Pratap Singh, which she had earlier rejected upon knowing that he is Bhola's Maternal Uncle.
-Vidyapathi and his gang visit Pratap Singh and plead him to reject the proposal for his nephew's love, to which Pratap Singh agrees.
-This further enrages Bindu who decides to marry Pillai, just to get even with Bhola.
+Guru and his gang visit Pratap Singh and plead him to reject the proposal for his nephew's love, to which Pratap Singh agrees.
+This further enrages Bindu who decides to marry Masterji, just to get even with Bhola.

-Helpless to stop the wedding, Vidyapathi comes up a last-ditch plan to fake Bhola's suicide.
+Helpless to stop the wedding, Guru comes up a last-ditch plan to fake Bhola's suicide.
 They arrange a suicide scene and start shouting and mourning Bhola's "death".
 Everyone arrives at the scene including Bindu who is deeply shocked and tries to wake him up.
-Vidyapathi tells her that only her unrequited love could have a chance of bringing the dead back and encourages her to try harder.
+Guru tells her that only her unrequited love could have a chance of bringing the dead back and encourages her to try harder.
 After some more pretending, Bhola finally cries and wakes up, embracing Bindu.
-Everyone including Master Pillai is happy and shocked to see the power of true love.
+Everyone including Masterji is happy and shocked to see the power of true love.
 In the end, Bhola's Maternal Uncle and Aunt also reconcile and bless the newlywed couple.
-In the last scene of movie, Master Pillai is shown playing 'Shehnai' with tears in his eyes.
+In the last scene of movie, Masterji is shown playing 'Shehnai' with tears in his eyes.

 Cast

-Music

-The music was composed by R. D. Burman.
-The lyrics were written by Rajendra Krishan.
+Soundtrack

+All lyrics are written by Rajendra Krishan, all music is composed by R.D.
+Burman.
 Kishore Kumar's character in the film was inspired by the personality of his uncle, Dhananjay Banerjee (a classical singer), and music director Khemchand Prakash.
-The song Ek Chatur Naar was originally sung in the 1941 movie Jhoola by Ashok Kumar.
+The song Ek Chatur Naar was originally sung in the 1941 film Jhoola by Ashok Kumar.

+Reception

+Padosan was the sixth highest-grossing film of 1968, earning ₹2.8 crore worldwide.